Best things to do on Isla Mujeres, Mexico

-Dive at an underwater museum
+Dive at Museo; the underwater museum

 Dive at the shipwreck

-About an hour from Isla Mujeres is an awesome sunken C-58 Minesweeper that is easy to penetrate and a really fun dive!
+About an hour on a boat from Isla Mujeres is an awesome sunken C-58 Minesweeper that is easy to penetrate and an extremely fun dive!
 Dark corners hold some really interesting cavefish and the decks are packed full of other fish as well!
 You enter through the back and are able to explore two levels of the wreck.

 READ: How to see Turtle Laying and Hatching in Mexico

 If you want to see baby turtles hatch, it’s very unlikely you will this phenomenon on the beaches of Isla Mujeres.
 This is because most of the nests have been dug up and the eggs hatched in the safety of the Torturgaranja turtle farm.

 But the great thing about Isla Mujeres is thatTortugranja does turtle releases with local school children and tourists around September to October each year when the baby turtles have had time in the tanks to strengthen themselves before release.
 “Liberations” are conducted during sundown, usually at about 7 pm at night.

 Turtle liberations happen between September to October each year.
 It’s hard to know exactly when Tortugranja will do a release – your best bet is to drop into the sanctuary while you’re there and ask.
 That way you’ll at least get to see the baby turtles in their tanks, even if there are no releases while you are there.
 Releases have no set date and are done within less than a day’s notice sometimes.
 It is purely down to luck.

 If you’re staying at Poc na Hostel, you might get lucky!
 Tortugranja do the turtle release on the beach at the back of the hostel, so you will more than likely hear about it from staff and other guests if there is a release happening.
 If you aren’t staying at Poc na, drop in daily to check with staff whether they have heard about any turtle liberations.